Generalized Rindler Wedge and Holographic Observer Concordance: Holographic dual of GRW

 \subsection{The proposal for the dual state of GRW}

-For the same boundary spatial subregion $A$, we have known that EW encodes all the degrees of freedom of A \cite{Bousso:2022hlz,Espindola:2018ozt,Saraswat:2020zzf,dong2016reconstruction,Harlow:2018fse,Bousso:2012sj} in the sense that the area of EW counts the entanglement entropy of the boundary subsystem A and the entanglement wedge could be fully reconstructed from the boundary operators in A. The corresponding causal wedge has been believed not to correspond to a known entanglement entropy when it is different from EW but encodes the uncertainty left after the observers measure all one-point functions inside the causal domain \cite{Kelly:2013aja}.
+For the same boundary spatial subregion $A$, we have known that EW encodes all the information of $A$ \cite{Bousso:2022hlz,Espindola:2018ozt,Saraswat:2020zzf,dong2016reconstruction,Harlow:2018fse,Bousso:2012sj} in the sense that the area of EW counts the entanglement entropy of the boundary subsystem $A$ and the entanglement wedge could be fully reconstructed from the boundary operators in $A$.
+The corresponding causal wedge has been believed not to correspond to a known entanglement entropy when it is different from EW but encodes the uncertainty left after the observers measure all one-point functions inside the causal domain \cite{Kelly:2013aja}.
 Here we propose new boundary interpretations of GRW including CW as its special case based on the following facts.

 I. From the geometry in the bulk, the depths of these wedges in the bulk are different.
-EW is deeper than CW in the bulk, and CW is deeper than general GRWs (figure \ref{GRWUVIR}).
+EW is deeper than CW in the bulk, and CW is deeper than general GRWs (Figure \ref{GRWUVIR}).
 This indicates that CW and GRW correspond to fewer IR boundary degrees of freedom compared to EW from the UV/IR correspondence, i.e. EW contains extra IR information compared to CW and GRWs.
-Here, combined with the holographic MERA correspondence\cite{swingle2012constructing,Vidal_2007,vidal2010entanglement}, which states that the radial degrees of freedom in gravity reflects the entanglement structure of the boundary theory at the corresponding scale, we interpret these IR degrees of freedom or IR information as encoding the IR entanglement structure of the dual boundary spatial subregion.
-Thus the state that corresponds to the GRW should have less information in the IR entanglement structure compared to the state corresponding to EW.
+Here, combined with the holographic MERA correspondence\cite{swingle2012constructing,Vidal_2007,vidal2010entanglement}, which states that the radial degrees of freedom in gravity reflects the entanglement structure of the boundary theory at the corresponding scale, we interpret these IR degrees of freedom or IR information as encoding the long-range entanglement structure of the dual boundary spatial subregion.
+Thus the state that corresponds to the GRW should have less information in the long-range entanglement structure compared to the state corresponding to EW. {On the other hand, the UV part of both the outermost GRW (CW) and EW of regular boundary subregions behaves similarly, as the UV part of both is always perpendicular to the asymptotic boundary.
+This inspires us to consider that the dual state of the GRW should exhibit the same short-range entanglement structures as the state dual to the EW.}